 Calculating Cumulative Average Growth Rate to Model Revenue Growth

-Remember that the CAGR metric is really an average (the geometric mean) of a number of individual growth rate figures.
+Remember that the CAGR metric is, in fact, an average (the geometric mean) of some individual growth rate figures.
 CAGR—like all averages—is meant to stand as the typical, or representative, value for the data set.
 Like all averages, CAGR says nothing about differences among individual values within the data set.
 Put another way, CAGR—like all financial metrics—reveals data set characteristics that might not easy to see in a simple review of the numbers, but at the same time is "blind" to other aspects of the data.

 CAGR = (170910/6207)^0.10 - 1.0